arialdomartini/arialdomartini.github.io/_posts/2018-05-10-look-ma-no-variables.md

                  a.Second() + b.Second());
 {% endhighlight %}

-To reason about the hard-to-read signature, you could mentally replace `Func<Func<int, int, int>, int>` with `Tuple`.
+To reason about the hard-to-read signature, you can mentally replace `Func<Func<int, int, int>, int>` with `Tuple`.
 Doing so, the above would read as:

 {% highlight csharp %}
 static int First(this Tuple tuple) => tuple((a, _) => a);